-As of June 30, 2008, the aggregate principal amount of total consolidated debt was \$421.8 million and our stockholders' deficit was \$237.2 million.
+As of June 30, 2009, the aggregate principal amount of total consolidated debt was \$421.8 million and our stockholders' deficit was \$291.4 million.
 The documents pursuant to which our outstanding convertible senior and subordinated notes were issued do not limit the issuance of additional indebtedness.
 Our substantial leverage could have significant negative consequences for our future operations, including:

-- · increasing our vulnerability to general adverse economic and industry conditions; - limiting our ability to obtain additional financing for working capital, capital and research and development expenditures, and general corporate purposes;

-- requiring the dedication of a substantial portion of our expected cash flow or our existing cash to service our indebtedness, thereby reducing the amount of our cash available for other purposes, including working capital, capital expenditures and research and development expenditures; - · limiting our flexibility in planning for, or reacting to, changes in our business and the industry in which we compete; or - placing us at a possible competitive disadvantage compared to less leveraged competitors and competitors that have better access to capital resources;
+- · increasing our vulnerability to general adverse economic and industry conditions; - · limiting our ability to obtain additional financing for working capital, capital and research and development expenditures, and general corporate purposes; - · requiring the dedication of a substantial portion of our expected cash flow or our existing cash to service our indebtedness, thereby reducing the amount of our cash available for other purposes, including working capital, capital expenditures and research and development expenditures; - · limiting our flexibility in planning for, or reacting to, changes in our business and the industry in which we compete; or - placing us at a possible competitive disadvantage compared to less leveraged competitors and competitors that have better access to capital resources;

 In the past five years, we have had negative cash flow from operations.
 We likely will not generate sufficient cash flow from our operations in the future to enable us to meet our anticipated fixed charges, including our debt service requirements with respect to our outstanding convertible senior notes and convertible subordinated notes.
-As of June 30, 2008, \$151.8 million aggregate principal amount of our 31⁄2% convertible senior notes due 2011 was outstanding.
-Our annual interest payments, beginning in 2007, for the 31⁄2% convertible senior notes through 2010, assuming none of these notes are converted, redeemed, repurchased or exchanged, are \$5.3 million, and an additional \$2.6 million in interest is payable in 2011.
-As of June 30, 2008, \$250.0 million aggregate principal amount of our 31⁄2% convertible subordinated notes due 2011 was outstanding.
-Our annual interest payments for the 31⁄2% convertible subordinated notes through 2010, assuming none of these notes are converted, redeemed, repurchased or exchanged, are \$8.8 million, and an additional \$4.4 million in interest is payable in 2011.
-As of June 30, 2008, \$20.0 million aggregate principal amount of the non-interest bearing convertible subordinated notes held by Pfizer was outstanding, of which \$10.0 million is due in 2013 and \$10.0 million is due in 2014.
+As of June 30, 2009, \$151.8 million aggregate principal amount of our $3^{1}/{2}$ % convertible senior notes due 2011 was outstanding.
+Our annual interest payments, beginning in 2007, for the $3^{1}/{2}$ % convertible senior notes through 2010, assuming none of these notes are converted, redeemed, repurchased or exchanged, are \$5.3 million, and an additional \$2.6 million in interest is payable in 2011.
+As of June 30, 2009, \$250.0 million aggregate principal amount of our $3^{1}/{2}$ % convertible subordinated notes due 2011 was outstanding.
+Our annual interest payments for the $3^{1}/{2}$ % convertible subordinated notes through 2010, assuming none of these notes are converted, redeemed, repurchased or exchanged, are \$8.8 million, and an additional \$4.4 million in interest is payable in 2011.
+As of June 30, 2009, \$20.0 million aggregate principal amount of the non-interest bearing convertible subordinated notes held by Pfizer was outstanding, of which \$10.0 million is due in 2013 and \$10.0 million is due in 2014.
 If we are unable to generate cash from our operations or raise additional cash through financings sufficient to meet these obligations, we will need to use existing cash or liquidate marketable securities in order to fund these obligations, which may delay or curtail our research, development and commercialization programs.
+We may from time to time seek to repurchase or refinance our outstanding convertible notes that mature in February 2011.
+Repurchases might occur through cash purchases and/or exchanges for other securities in open market transactions, privately negotiated transactions or otherwise.
+Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
+The amounts involved in any such transactions, individually or in the aggregate, may be material.
+Any issuance of equity securities in exchange for our outstanding convertible notes may be dilutive to our stockholders.